Grandturkboy/Fractal_Library/README.md

-These are all just the stuff that i wrote and im somewhat proud of.
-Feel free to mess around with it (:
+This is a repository created to store my fractal drawing code and to make it available for everyone to use.
+Feel free to check them out and to experiment with the code.